 Now that we have that straightened out, these vegan brat kabobs are so simple to make.
 Simply chop up some onions and bell peppers, and wash off some mushrooms.
 Then you chop the vegan brats into pieces and get everyone in the kitchen to create their own skewer.

 I must confess this is my favorite part of the process.
 Everyone in the kitchen at the same time, skewering their veggies!
 Put on some Van Morrison and you’ve got yourself a RomCom moment in the making!

 I created a simple braise by combining olive oil, Bragg (or soy sauce), and some liquid smoke.
 I brush that over the skewers while Shawn heated up the grill.

 I save a little bit of that sauce and brush the kabobs after they’re removed from the grill too.
 You could always sprinkle with a little salt and pepper if you’d like, but it’s pretty much ready to serve at this point.

 I like to have a little vegan potato salad on the side.
 And you can also cook a little pasta, or even some baked beans too.
-It’s really a colorful meal and full of healthy, nutritional benefits.
+It’s really a colorful meal and full of nutritious ingredients.

-This Vegan Brat Kabob dish is cholesterol free, and with the tomatoes, bell peppers, onions, and mushrooms, it boasts antioxidants, beta carotene, vitamin D (from the mushrooms), chromium (assists with blood sugar levels) and more!
+This Vegan Brat Kabob dish is cholesterol free, and with the tomatoes, bell peppers, onions, and mushrooms, it boasts beta carotene, vitamin D (from the mushrooms), chromium, and more!

 We hope you love these Vegan Brat Kabobs as much as we do!
 If you decide to make them, snap a photo and share it with us using #namelymarly on Instagram.
 We love seeing your photos!